ajjaic/til/networking.markdown

 When a router receives an IP packet it looks at the IP address to determine the network to which the packet needs to be routed to.

+# Cat5, Cat6 Ethernet cables

+* Cat5 is obsolete
+* Older standard
+* Max Speed 100 Mbps
+* Bandwidth 100 Mhz

+* Cat5e is more modern
+* `e` stands for **enhanced**
+* Reduces crosstalk
+* Can handle higher speeds

+* Cat6 are more faster
+* Snagless is better than non-Snagless
+* Better isolation for more reduction in crosstalk